Annenberg in Washington

 - Preference is given to majors who have declared the Communication and Public Service (ComPS) concentration, but fellowship cohorts include majors with a mix of declared concentrations and minors.

 - Students who accept offers of unpaid or underpaid internships are eligible for a stipend of up to $6,000 for internships lasting a minimum of nine weeks.
 Students will receive one payment of up to $6,000 at the end of May.
-All funds awarded are taxable, according to U.S. law.
+Although the full fellowship amount is disbursed, these funds are taxable according to U.S. law, and students must declare fellowship income on their tax returns.
+Students should budget so that funds are available for any taxes due.

 - Students may opt to receive course credit for their internships by enrolling in COMM 491 in either the Summer or Fall semester of 2019 (tuition required).